-This term refers to a situation in which a person grinds or clenchs their teeth while not chewing, usually during sleep but can also occur during waking hours and oftentimes a person may not consciously realize that they are doing so.
+The term bruxism refers to a condition in which a person grinds or presses their teeth in other than normal physiological states such as chewing, usually during sleep and can also occur during waking hours, often not consciously aware that they are doing so.

 Teeth grinding involves making a chewing-like motion in which a person applies their teeth to their teeth and contract the muscles as the teeth rub back and forth.